Aivorlan/EatDaBurgerApp/README.md

 * Utilized the [MYSQL Heroku Deployment Guide](../../04-Important/MySQLHerokuDeploymentProcess.pdf) in order to deploy this assignment.

 ## Preview of working app
+<a href="https://intense-plains-33407.herokuapp.com/">Click Here to view app in Heroku</a>

 ## Questions